canalplus/rx-player/doc/architecture/transports/metaplaylist.md

 logic and a Smooth Manifest through Smooth's logic).

-We then merge each of these Manifest, to construct an internal [manifest object](./manifest.md) with the same structure and properties than we would have with a DASH or Smooth manifest.
+We then merge each of these Manifest, to construct an internal [Manifest object](../../api/manifest.md) with the same structure and properties than we would have with a DASH or Smooth manifest.

 The trick is to consider each of those original Manifest as different Periods (like DASH Periods).
 The trick works here because the RxPlayer's definition of a